 The room was clean and great for a village this size, and I can’t think of anyone to trust more than Linh.

 If you are a backpacker, then this is pretty much the go-to hostel.
 Although there is also Gecko hostel a few doors down to consider, Easy Tiger does seem livelier.

 If you want something different, then farm stays are a good one to choose.
-However, if you don’t have a motorbike, then getting around could be an issue.
+It offers one of the best options in the region but not in the town center.
+So if you don’t have a motorbike, then getting around could be an issue.